-Physical activity is vital to your overall wellbeing.
+Physical activities are a vital part of your overall wellbeing.
 Study after study has shown that adults who stay active are healthier, feel better, and have a lower chance of developing cardiovascular disease, diabetes, and cancer.

 According to the CDC, adults need a minimum of 2 hours and 30 minutes of moderate-intensity activity or 1 hour and 15 minutes of vigorous-intensity activity every week.
-Unfortunately, over 80% of adults are missing that mark, contributing to widespread health issues across our population.
+Unfortunately, over 80% of adults are not engaging in outdoor activities, contributing to widespread health issues across our population.

 But here’s the good news, you can help change that number today – and you don’t have to join a gym or run a 5K every morning to do it.
 Here in Alabama, we’re blessed with an abundance of options for outdoor recreational activities that can help you stay active and have fun at the same time.
 Here are a few of our suggestions.